gopala-kr/a-week-in-wild-ai/ToF/nano.md

 ---------

-"It’s about the smallest you can get," Novoselov told Wired Science.
+> "It’s about the smallest you can get," Novoselov told Wired Science.
 "From the point of view of physics, graphene is a goldmine.
 You can study it for ages."
+Any further smaller, [uncentaintry priciple](https://en.wikipedia.org/wiki/Uncertainty_principle) takes over and elecrons leak ou of the transistor, destroying its properties.

 ------------
 --------------